changwei7/Work-Description/README.md

 🔸Server load balance

 [Big-ip F5 i2600](https://www.networld.co.jp/product/f5/pro_info/bigip/)

 Next, we analyzed these documents and to start machine initialization and do the settings with lots of command by using protocols.Makesure the network system can determine the communication path.

-Next, we analyzed these documents and to start machine initialization and do the settings with lots of command by using protocols.Makesure the network system can determine the communication path.